ThatSirWaffles/woffl/terms.md

 Violate any applicable laws or third-party terms when interacting with linked services.

 ### 5. Privacy and Data Usage
 We respect your privacy.
 The information we collect may include personal data, usage statistics, and data provided through third-party integrations.
 This data is used to enhance your experience, maintain service security, and improve our offerings.
-This is currently not in use, but may be introduced in future services.

 For more details, please refer to our [Privacy Policy](privacy).

 ### 6. Third-Party Links
-Our website may contain links to third-party services or websites, including those provided by OAuth services *(e.g., Roblox, Discord)*.
+Our website may contain links to third-party services or websites, including those provided by OAuth services.
 We are not responsible for the content or practices of third-party sites.
 You access these sites at your own risk and should review their terms and privacy policies.

 ### 7. Termination
 We may suspend or terminate your access to the site or services at our discretion if you violate these Terms of Service or engage in activity that we deem harmful or inappropriate.
-You may terminate your account at any time by following the appropriate process on our site.
+You may terminate your account at any time by contacting `sirwaffles@woffl.net` *(this outlet is currently unavailable, contact us [here](contact) if necessary)*.

 ### 8. Limitations of Liability
 To the fullest extent permitted by law, we are not liable for any direct, indirect, incidental, special, or consequential damages arising from your use of our website or services.
 We are not responsible for any loss of data, downtime, or third-party integrations affecting our site or services.